jakeleyhr/GetVISTA/README.md

                         Output file name for the DNA sequence in VISTA format -anno COORDINATES_OUTPUT_FILE, --coordinates_output_file COORDINATES_OUTPUT_FILE
-                        Output file name for the gene annotation coordinates -nocut                Delete annotations not included in sequence -rev                  Reverse complement DNA sequence and coordinates -autoname             Automatically generate output file names based on accession and gene name
+                        Output file name for the gene annotation coordinates -x                    Include predicted (not manually curacted) transcripts in results -nocut                Delete annotations not included in sequence -rev                  Reverse complement DNA sequence and coordinates -autoname             Automatically generate output file names based on accession and gene name
 ```
 This command functions almost identically to encoords, except that it querys the GenBank nucleotide database rather than Ensembl.
-There is no **-all** option, as all transcript are automatically included in the annotation file.
+There is no **-all** option, as all transcripts are automatically included in the annotation file.
+However, this only includes the manually curated transcripts.
+To get all transcripts including the predicted ones, add the **-x** flag.
+This may be particualrly relevant when exploring new geomes with few manually curated genes/transcripts.
 The other key difference is that an accession code (e.g. NC_000020 for human chromosome 20) must be specified instead of a speces name, and the genomic coordinates therefore just require the base region, not the chromosome (e.g. 500000-600000 instead of 20:500000-600000).
 # gbgene usage
 ```
-usage: gbgene [-h] -s SPECIES -g GENE_SYMBOL [-r RECORD_ID] [-sa START_ADJUST] [-ea END_ADJUST] [-fasta FASTA_OUTPUT_FILE]
+usage: gbgene [-h] -s SPECIES -g GENE_SYMBOL [-r RECORD_ID] [-sa START_ADJUST] [-ea END_ADJUST]
-                      [-anno COORDINATES_OUTPUT_FILE] [-nocut] [-rev] [-autoname]
+                      [-fasta FASTA_OUTPUT_FILE] [-anno COORDINATES_OUTPUT_FILE] [-x] [-nocut] [-rev] [-autoname]

 Query the GenBank database with a species and gene name to obtain FASTA file and gene feature coordinates in pipmaker format.

 options:
   -h, --help            show this help message and exit